 We often need to change a figure’s layout.

-For instance, we might want to adjust the figure margins or change the axis range.
+For instance, we might want to adjust the figure’s margins or cthe axis range.

 To do this, we can use the

-.update_layout() lets us modify any property of a layout.
+.update_layout() method lets us modify any property of a layout.

 This includes the plot title (